MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/MFP-MessageHub-Adapter/Readme.md

     </dependencies>
 ```

-`MessageHubAdapterProducerResource`

-#### Load configuration, initialize the MessageHub (Kafka) REST client and producer, and instantiate the object mapper.
+#### Configure, initialize the MessageHub (Kafka) REST client and producer, and instantiate the object mapper.

 ```
 public MessageHubAdapterProducerResource(@Context ConfigurationAPI configurationAPI) {